nasermirzaei89/nasermirzaei89.github.io/_posts/2017-01-31-install-google-chrome-on-ubuntu.md

 ---
 ![Install Google Chrome on Ubuntu]({{ "/assets/ubuntu_16.04_xenial_chrome_browser.png" | absolute_url }})

-If you cannot access to google repository in your country add proxy to apt-get. create a config file in /etc/apt/apt.conf.d/ and add this code to it:
+If you cannot access to google repository in your country add a proxy to apt-get. create a config file in /etc/apt/apt.conf.d/ and add this code to it:

 ```bash
 Acquire::http::Proxy "http://username:password@proxy.xxx.xx:80XX";
 ```

-replace proxy url with your own url.
+replace proxy URL with your own URL.

 Setup key with: